spookyGh0st/beatwalls/README.md

 this sets the changedurationparameter to -3 to default, draws the note that default still has a beat attached to it.
 It does not matter at all. only the location in the file matters.

+## more syntax

+- Beatwalls is ***NOT*** case sensitive
+- Beatwalls does ***NOT*** care about spaces or tabs, or any
+- Beatwalls does ***NOT*** work with non-ascii characters
+- Beatwalls works with BEATS (the thing in mm) and not TIMES, so no need to worry about bpm changes
+- Beatwalls has NO Syntax checker currently and might crash when something weird happens.
+Please write me when it does.

 ## Documentation